MobileProgramming2025/MobileProgramming/README.md

 # Study Scheduler

-A mobile application designed to help students efficiently manage their academic workload.
+Developed Moodle mobile app, includes a built-in scheduling system to help students manage their academic tasks efficiently.

-## Integrating with Moodle
+## scheduling feature
-The app creates a personalized schedule based on assignments, courses, and quizzes, ensuring students stay organized and meet deadlines without stress.
+organizes assignments, courses, and quizzes within the platform, ensuring students stay on track with their studies.